The following guides will help you begin using software and hardware in the Scholarly Commons:

 Spatial Data Analysis

-- GIS Software– used to build, edit, visualize, and analyze temporal and spatial data.
+- GIS – used to build, edit, visualize, organize, and analyze temporal and spatial data.
 This guide is an introduction to the major concepts.

 Quantitative & Qualitative Data Analysis